acdunn10/astro/README.md

 # Astro

+No one should be trying to watch this repo.
+It's undergoing many changes and is very unstable.

 Some programs I've written using PyEphem.
 It's not a package to be installed, more a collection of toys and experiments I've done with PyEphem.